NathanHarrington/dotfiles/README.md

 Activate the parcellite config interface by pressing ctrl+alt+p In parcellite config:
     check "Use Copy" and "Use Primary", then click synchronize clipboards

-# Enable the timewaster blocks crontab entry as root:
-su -
-crontab -e
-59 * * * * /home/nharrington/projects/dotfiles/hosts_block.sh

-Follow the time-wasters.md file for more details on the leechblock and other network-level blocking.

 ## Install pyenv for managing python versions:
 dnf install zlib-devel bzip2 bzip2-devel readline-devel sqlite sqlite-devel xz xz-devel libffi-devel findutils